Q-bio-at-IIS/mashiko_2022_Sci_Rep/README.md

 + Dump: Mathematica Dump file of the images used in the sample
 + TIFF: TIFF version of the image used in the sample.

+## Installation:
-## Installation: copy this folder by keeping the subfolder structure.
+copy this following files in the repository by keeping the subfolder structure:
++ sample_code.nb
++ Dump/
++ TIFF/